Quantifying the structural stability of simplicial homology: A two-level optimization procedure

 \subsection{The constrained gradient system and its stationary points}

-In this section we are deriving from the free gradient determined in \Cref{thm:fk_grad} the constrained gradient of the considered functional, that is the projected gradient (with respect to the Frobenius inner product) onto the manifold $\Omega \cap \Pi_\eps$, composed of perturbations $E$ which preserve the structure of $W$ and the unit norm constraint of $E$.
+In this section we are deriving from the free gradient determined in \Cref{thm:fk_grad} the constrained gradient of the considered functional, that is the projected gradient (with respect to the Frobenius inner product) onto the manifold $\Omega \cap \Pi_\eps$, which consists of perturbations $E$ of unit norm which preserve the structure of $W$.

 In order to obtain the constrained gradient system, we need to project the unconstrained gradient given by \Cref{thm:fk_grad} onto the feasible set and also to normalize $E$ to preserve its unit norm.
-On a time interval where the set of $0$-weight edges remains unchanged, the norm-unconstrained gradient is given by (a formal derivation can be established through the KKT conditions):
+Using the Karush-Kuhn-Tucker conditions on a time interval where the set of $0$-weight edges remain unchanged, the projection is done via the mapping $\mathbb{P}_{+} G( \eps, E )$, where